AndrewFDoyle/LIDS/README.md

-     2.5 you must also set up a crontab job to run the extract.py to run weekly, and load.py to run 2-4 times a day. you must also edit the /etc/rc.local file to run the scan.py on boot so that it will run in the foreground 2.5.1 Data is prepared on another computer before being sent back to be downloaded from Google Drive using pydrive.
+     2.5 you must also set up a crontab job to run the extract.py to run weekly, and load.py to run 2-4 times a day. you must also edit the /etc/rc.local file to run the scan.py on boot so that it will run in the foreground
+3. Data is prepared on another computer before being sent back to be downloaded from Google Drive using pydrive.
+4. you must also create the OAuth2 credentials and client secrets JSON files to use the downloader.
+This is not integral to the this, but it does help the        automation.